Hairline-Keeper/EDAflow_lc3/flow/README.md

 ## Platforms
-OpenROAD-flow supports Verilog to GDS for the following open platforms:
+EDAflow_lc3-OpenRoadFlow supports Verilog to GDS for the following open platforms:
 * Nangate45 / FreePDK45

 These platforms have a permissive license which allows us to redistribute the PDK and OpenROAD platform-specific files.
 The platform files and license(s) are located in `platforms/{platform}`.

-OpenROAD-flow also supports the following commercial platforms:
+EDAflow_lc3-OpenRoadFlow also supports the following commercial platforms:
 * TSMC65LP
 * GF14 (in progress)